battre/autocomplete-attribute-explainer/README.md

   their markets.
 For example, Germany has states but they are typically not used on address forms.
 It is unclear whether that puts a city to `address-level1` or `address-level2`.
-* Having country specific profiles allows adding complexity that is essential in some countries but hide it for other countries.
+* Having country-specific profiles allows adding complexity that is essential in some countries but hides it for other countries.
 For example, Japan requires phonetic names, which don't exist in most countries.
 Website developers for other countries would not need to be bothered about such concepts.
 * The county-specific profile allows combining atomic data types into compound types.
 For example a street name and house number are combined as `"${house number} ${street name}"` in the US while German addresses use `"${street name}
   ${house number}"`.
-Some countries may have muliple valid ways of expressing a set of tokens.
+Some countries may have multiple valid ways of expressing a set of tokens.

 #### Disadvantages

 * It becomes much harder to build an address form that works for users from all countries.
-If that's a priority websites should use unstructured
+If that's a priority to support an international audience, websites should use forms with unstructured addresses.

 The obvious question is why we don't just reuse ISO 19160.
-We should
+ISO 19160 offers a lot of details but also a high degree of complexity, which exceeds the address forms we see on the internet.
+Many of the concepts defined in the standard are not used in any of the country profiles.
+As such, it should be possible to provide something simpler but sufficiently powerful.

 #### Conclusion

 > **Proposal:**
 >
 > We will produce a higher-level architecture that supports generic concepts
-> and country specific profiles.
+> and country-specific profiles.
 >
-> The country specific profiles should be feature compatible with the current
+> The country-specific profiles should be feature compatible with the current
-> autofill spec (i.e. for every country we should have a meaningful definition
+> autocomplete spec (i.e. for every country we should have a meaningful
-> of a street-address or an address-level1).
-The country specific profiles may
+> definition of a street-address or an address-level1).
+The country-specific
-> extend the current autofill spec by new field types (e.g. street names, house
+> profiles may extend the current autocomplete spec by new field types (e.g. street
-> numbers, etc.).
+> names, house numbers, etc.).
 >
 > To prevent problems in the future like the omission of "municipio" between
-> `address-level1` and `address-level2` in Mexico, the `autofill` must only be
+> `address-level1` and `address-level2` in Mexico, the `autofill` attribute must
-> used for countries that have a profile.
+> only be used for countries that have a profile.
 >
 > The profile to use for an address form can be inferred from a country
 > `<select>` element or guessed via browser heuristics.